-- 991 LMFD personnel are prohibited from responding on fire police requests, unless they are sworn in Fire Police members. - 992 If a traffic control request is received from another municipality, fire police members may respond.
-However good judgment should be used to assure that not all available LMFD fire police members are committed outside of Lower Macungie Township. - LMFD personnel may drive Traffic 3052 to an emergency scene only under the following conditions:
+- 291 LMFD personnel are prohibited from responding on fire police requests, unless they are sworn in Fire Police members. - If a traffic control request is received from another municipality, fire police members may respond. - However good judgment should be used to assure that not all available LMFD fire police members are committed outside of Lower Macungie Township.

-A. LMFD has been dispatched to the emergency scene.

-B. The request for LMFD personnel to drive 3052 has been made by the IC, Fire Police Captain or officerin-charge.

-- 994 LMFD personnel are prohibited from participating in any traffic control activities on an emergency scene unless they have completed Basic Fire Police training. - 995 LMFD personnel are prohibited from participating in any Fire Police special events unless they are sworn in Fire Police members.
+- 994 LMFD personnel may drive Traffic 3051 to an emergency scene only under the following conditions: - A. LMFD has been dispatched to the emergency scene. - B. The request for LMFD personnel to drive 3051 has been made by the IC, Fire Police Captain or officer-in-charge. - 295 LMFD personnel are prohibited from participating in any traffic control activities on an emergency scene unless they have completed Basic Fire Police training. - 296 LMFD personnel are prohibited from participating in any Fire Police special events unless they are sworn in Fire Police members. - DMFD fire members, excluding chief officers, who also act as fire police shall not routinely respond to fire police requests.
+If additional fire police are needed, the OIC shall have that applicable station dispatched for "additional fire police".
+At this time, those LMFD fire members who are cross trained and sworn in as fire police may then respond to assist.